MicrosoftDocs/power-automate-docs/articles/billing-questions.md

 ## What happens if my usage exceeds the limits?

 Microsoft Flow may start throttling any runs triggered after your usage exceeds the limits of your plan.
-User will not be charged for any runs that happen to exceed the quota.

 ## Where can I find more information regarding the usage limits?
 Please check the **FAQ** section on the [pricing page](https://flow.microsoft.com/pricing/).